RNA-FRETools/MASH-FRET/docs/simulation/panels/panel-experimental-setup.md

 ### Background decaying in time
 {: .no_toc}

-The fluorescent background intensities are decaying in time.
+The background intensities are decaying in time.
 This can be used to model the photobleaching of an autofluorescent medium.

 Time decay of uniform or spatially distributed background intensities is activated by checking the box in **(f)**.
 In that case, the background intensity in each pixel decays exponentially with a time decay *dec* given in seconds and set in **(g)**.